Seminoles-IMC-Prosperity-2024/Prosperity-Backtesting/README.md

-# Seminoles IMC Porsperity Trading Algorithms
+# Seminoles IMC Prosperity Trading Algorithms

 All algorithms are sorted by round.
 The empty model and starter model are available in the main folder to copy from.